-CONFINED SPA ACE ENTRY P LAN ENBRIDGE Name: Job/Task: - Confined Space Dimensions: Date: Confined Space Location(# and name e if applicable): Entry and exit points: Reclassification of a confined space If a permit required confined space is documented in this section.
-This plan hazards have been eliminated and/or for the duration of the work as long as reclassified, only this portion of the plant. to be reclassified will be made ava controlled.
-This the hazards rem to a non-permit status, allable to workers at the process is to be comple ain eliminated and/or co site to communicate how ted once and remains in effect ☐ There is not an actual or potential maintain the atmosphere) hazardous atmo sphere (mechanical ver ntilation cannot be required to ☐ The space does not contain a ma aterial that has the e potential for engulfing an entrant ☐ The space does not have an inte rnal configuration such that an entrant co ould be trapped or asphyxiated ☐ The space does not contain any below: other recognized serious safety or health hazards as documented Types of Hazards Elimina ated How Haza ard was Eliminated Permit Required and Alternate Entr ies into Confine d Spaces: Hazards Controls
+Confined Space Entry P LAN Name: Job/Task: Confined Space Dimensions: Date: Confined Space Location(# and r name if applicable): Entry and exit points: If a permit required confined spac documented in this section.
+This hazards have been eliminated ar for the duration of the work as lor reclassified, only this portion of th There is not an actual or pote plan will be made av id/or controlled.
+This ng as the hazards ren ne plan will need to be ailable to workers at the process is to be comple nain eliminated and/or co completed. site to communicate how ted once and remains in effect ontrolled.
+If a space is maintain the atmosphere) The space does not contain a material that has th e potential for engulfing an entrant □ The space does not have an n internal configuration n such that an entrant co ould be trapped or asphyxiated □ The space does not contain below: any other recognized serious safety or health hazards as documented Types of Hazards Eli minated How Haza ard was Eliminated Permit Required and Alternate Entries into Confine d Spaces: Hazards Controls Tidzatus Controlo

-HARDCOPIES OF THIS DOCUMENT ARE CONSIDERED UNCONTROLLED, UNLESS A CONTROLLED DISTRIBUTION LIST IS ADMINISTERED BY THE STEWARD OR AN ACCOUNTABLE INDIVIDUAL.
-REFER TO THE ENBIDGE GOVERNANCE DOCUMENTS LIBRARY FOR THE LATEST VERSION.
+HARDCOPIES OF THIS DOCUMENT ARE CONSIDERED UNCONTROLLED, UNLESS A CONTROLLED DISTRIBUTION LIST IS ADMINISTERED BY THE STEWARD OF AN ACCOUNTABLE INDIVIDUAL.
+REFER TO THE ENBRIDGE GOVERNANCE DOCUMENTS LIBRARY FOR THE LATEST VERSION.